Climate, Features

 Members of the cteam put a mask on a statue on campus

-Duke University continues to bolster its renewable energy capabilities through the purchase of 101 megawatts of solar capacity from three new solar facilities planned for North Carolina.
-In 2019, construction was completed on a new 750 kW solar photovoltaic system on the Research Drive Parking garage.
-One of Duke’s on-campus solar installations is a 45 kW solar photovoltaic system and 15 kW solar hot water system on Grainger Hall, one of the buildings of the Nicholas School of the Environment.
+Duke University will soon be taking half of its electricity from renewables thanks to 101 megawatts of solar capacity from three new solar facilities being built off campus.
+Smaller solar installations on campus also contribute, including a 750 kW solar photovoltaic system on the Research Drive Parking garage, and a 45 kW solar photovoltaic system and 15 kW solar hot water system on Grainger Hall, the LEED Platinum home of the Nicholas School of the Environment.

-Duke University continues to bolster its renewable energy capabilities through the purchase of 101 megawatts of solar capacity from three new solar facilities planned for North Carolina.
-In 2019, construction was completed on a new 750 kW solar photovoltaic system on the Research Drive Parking garage.
-One of Duke’s on-campus solar installations is a 45 kW solar photovoltaic system and 15 kW solar hot water system on Grainger Hall, one of the buildings of the Nicholas School of the Environment.
+Duke University will soon be taking half of its electricity from renewables thanks to 101 megawatts of solar capacity from three new solar facilities being built off campus.
+Smaller solar installations on campus also contribute, including a 750 kW solar photovoltaic system on the Research Drive Parking garage, and a 45 kW solar photovoltaic system and 15 kW solar hot water system on Grainger Hall, the LEED Platinum home of the Nicholas School of the Environment.

 Joshua Salaam hands out a coupon to a student studying and wearing a mask